£49.50 £55.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-The wheel's been serviced, checked by one of our mechanics and graded as excellent condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The leggings have been thoroughly checked over and graded as very good condition.
+If there are any issues worth noting we’ll do so in the overview section below, but please take a good look at the photos so you can see the condition yourself before you buy.OVERVIEW

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.